We love exploring local food. It’s why we travel.

 Ibu Oka will always be special to us for two reasons.
-One, this was where we first tasted the magic of babi guling ten years ago.
-And two, Anthony Bourdain recommended this place and turned it into an Ubud icon.
+One, this was where we first tasted the magic of babi guling many years ago.
+And two, Anthony Bourdain recommended this place and turned it into one of the most iconic Ubud restaurants.

 Nonetheless, we enjoyed their babi guling anyway and were happy to see how far this place has come in the ten years since we’ve been here.
 If you’re a fan of Anthony Bourdain and roast pig, then you should definitely give this Ubud legend a try.

 It’s truly remarkable to see how much influence Anthony Bourdain has.
 He literally transformed Ibu Oka from a simple open-air warung to a babi guling empire.

 Address: Jalan Tegal Sari No. 2, Ubud Tengah, Ubud, Kecamatan Ubud, Kabupaten Gianyar, Bali 80571, Indonesia

 Operating Hours: 11AM-6PM, daily

 Expect to Pay: IDR 55,000 for babi guling